 14. Go to the library

-Many libraries host early evening activities, such as bedtime stories or read aloud functions.
-Even without these events, going to the library after work can be a fun activity instead of heading straight home.
+Many libraries host early evening activities like read aloud bedtime stories.
+Even without these events, going to the library after work, daycare or preschool can be a fun activity instead of heading straight home.

-Read books and let your child play with the library toys.
-You can also select a few to borrow and read later that night.
+For instance, read books and let your toddler play with the library toys.
+Select a few to borrow and read later that night.
 The library can be a welcome change to your evening routine.

 15. Coloring books

 Pick up a few coloring books suitable for your toddler, then let him go to town with the pages!
-If you’re like me, you also like to color alongside your kids.
-This can be a fun activity for both of you to do in the evenings.
+If you’re like me, you also like to color alongside him, making it a fun activity for both of you to do in the evenings.